dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/add-loan/index.md

 layout: docs
 ---

 Manually adding a loan record to the LAR is never a simple task but sometimes it is unfortunately necessary.
-Maybe your loan system is still talking dial-upof course reliably for the last 15 years.
+Maybe your loan system is still talking dial-up but maybe that is of course reliably for the last 15 years.
 It's proved its worth and been a loyal companion so you're happy to keep it around.
 We get it.

 Come HMDA time though, you might be singing a different praise and a tune that is more fit for a sailor.
 That's where HMDA Hero comes in.